kennersoft/kennerpim/README.md

 ## Technology

-KennerPim is based on TreoPIM and uses PHP7, backbone.js, composer and some Zend Framework 3 libraries.
+KennerPim is based on KennerPim and uses PHP7, backbone.js, composer and some Zend Framework 3 libraries.

 ![Technology_schem](docs/_assets/technologie_scheme_eng.png)